Touchstone Talks: Ep 3 - What's Your Number?

 Right?

-They there's some level of them under
+some level of them are being underserved.

 I could say about 90% of my clients today